 The rise of databases supported the increased use of DNA profiling.
 For example, INTERPOL’s DNA database contains more than 247,000 profiles.

-The methodology is a very practical and precise method.
+The methodology is an efficient and precise method.
 Although it is very accurate, it is never foolproof.
-A partial profile could match with multiple people for example and can’t serve as a conclusive piece of evidence.
+For example, a partial profile could match multiple people and not serve as conclusive evidence.

 Both voice and facial recognition tools serve a variety of purposes such as investigative leads and the identification of crime victims.

-Facial recognition technology is a complex software, comparing a picture of a suspect’s face to others in a database.
-By using algorithms, the system can pick out specific and distinctive details about a person’s face.
+Facial recognition technology is a complex software that compares a picture of a suspect’s face to others in a database.
+Using algorithms, the system can pick out specific and distinctive details about a person’s face.
 These details are converted into a mathematical representation and compared to the existing data.

 The first speech recognition platforms were developed in the 1950s and could only understand digits.
 Today’s solutions are much more advanced and accurate, recognising accents and environments with background noise.
 Reporting and documentation are essential elements of law enforcement and speech recognition technology (SRT) makes that process easier and faster.

 The use of facial recognition by police forces can be a topic of discussion for lawmakers, political parties, and the public.
-Take surveillance for example.
-The UK’s Information Commissioner’s Office launched an investigation on the use of facial recognition after it became known that the general public was having their faces scanned without consent.
+Take surveillance, for example.
+The UK’s Information Commissioner’s Office launched an investigation on facial recognition after it became known that the general public had their faces scanned without consent.